BCDevOps/keycloak-admin/keycloak_realm_builder/scripts/custom_usage/readme.md

 ansible-playbook keycloak_realm_builder/scripts/custom_usage/playbook.yml -e action=ocp4-setup

 # setup realm and details for K6 testing:
-# 1. count = # of realms to be created
+# - count = # of realms to be created
+# - for each k6 realm, the realm ID will be suffixed with incremental index
-# 2. please note that end of the play, there will output list of setting you need to config k6 tests
+# - please note that end of the play, there will output list of setting you need to config k6 tests
 ansible-playbook keycloak_realm_builder/scripts/custom_usage/playbook.yml -e action=k6-setup -e count=3

 # add new IDP for specific realm: